-Sweet donuts with a chewy bouncy texture that are unlike your traditional donuts!
-These quick and easy mochi donuts are made with simple ingredients and great for dessert.
-[Dairy-free adaptable]
+Sweet donuts with a chewy bouncy texture that are unlike your traditional ones!
+These easy mochi donuts are made with simple ingredients and great for dessert or as a snack!
+[Dairy-free and gluten-free adaptable]

-Mochi donuts are Japanese donuts with a moist and chewy texture.
+Mochi donuts (or "Pon de Ring" donuts) are Japanese donuts with a moist and chewy texture.
 The dough is made sweet glutinous rice flour, tapioca starch, white granulated sugar, milk, egg and neutral oil.

 The glutinous rice flour and tapioca starch are the key ingredients that differentiate this donut from regular American donuts and are responsible for that chewy texture.